Øystese

-Øystese is a village in the municipality of Kvam in Vestland county, Norway.
+Øystese is a village in Kvam Municipality in Vestland county, Norway.
 It is located along the Hardangerfjord about 7 km east of the municipal centre of Norheimsund.
 Norwegian County Road 7 passes through the village.

-The 1.89 km2 village had a population (2012) of 1,881; giving the village a population density of 995 PD/km2.
-It is now considered part of the Norheimsund urban area, so separate village statistics are no longer tracked.
+The 1.87 km2 village has a population (2025) of and a population density of 1208 PD/km2.
+The Øystese Church from 1868 is located in the village center.
+There is also a primary school and a secondary school located in Øystese.

+Economy

-The village is an industry centre for the municipality.
+The village is an industrial centre for the municipality.
 It is a leading producer of lumber and there are also several furniture factories.
 The furniture design and manufacturing company Arthur Soltvedt Møbelfabrikk, also known as Pega Furniture, was first founded in Øystese in 1942.
 There is a dairy and cheese factory in Øystese.
 The factory used to produce gammalost cheese until 1990 when the production of that particular kind of cheese was moved to a different factory in Vikøyri.

-The Øystese Church from 1868 is located in the village center.
-There is also a primary school and a secondary school located in Øystese.